-We have all seen the TV shows and heard the news reports of people being arrested in sting operations designed the catch adults using the internet to meet minors for sex.
+We have all seen the TV shows and heard the news reports of people being arrested in sting operations designed to catch adults using the internet to meet minors for sex.
 What we don't see is what happened before that person arrived at the residence.
 Often times it was law enforcement that lured, enticed, or tricked a person into committing these offenses.
-When the law enforcement uses outrageous means to create a crime with the purposes of then arresting an otherwise law abiding citizen or indices a person not predisposed to commit a crime into committing an offense they are guilty of "entrapment", and the case may be dismissed.Florida Courts recognize two forms of entrapment:
+When law enforcement uses outrageous means to create a crime with the purposes of then arresting an otherwise law-abiding citizen or indices a person not predisposed to commit a crime into committing an offense they are guilty of "entrapment", and the case may be dismissed.Florida Courts recognize two forms of entrapment:

-Therefore, in the presence of egregious law enforcement conduct when a Court determines as a matter of law, that law enforcement violated a Defendant's Due Process rights, dismissal of the charge is warranted.
+Therefore, in the presence of egregious law enforcement conduct when a Court determines as a matter of law, that law enforcement violated a Defendant's Due Process rights, and dismissal of the charge is warranted.

-to make sure that you were not the victim of Government Entrapment.
+to make sure that you were not the victim of government entrapment.
 The Attorneys at Taracks & Associates have been successful in getting cases dismissed on entrapment grounds specifically in these "To Catch a Predator" type cases.
 Contact our attorneys today for a free consultation.